 Privacy Policy

-We may change this policy from time to time by updating this page.
+We may change terms of this privacy policy from time to time by updating this document.
+You are therefore encouraged to review it occasionally to ensure you are still happy to accept the policy.

 Who we are